Nebraska teenager's senior pictures honor father killed in Afghanistan

 "And to have a piece of him with me throughout my senior year.
 Because sometimes it feels like where are you, why did you have to go,” said Yllescas.

-The two pictures shes received back so far show her sitting and standing next to a faint shadow of her father in uniform.
+The two pictures she's received back so far show her sitting and standing next to a faint shadow of her father in uniform.

-Her dad died in Afghanistan in 2008 after he ran over an IED.
+Her dad was injured by an IED in Afghanistan in 2008.

-He was able to make it to the hospital in Texas, but about a month later he died.
+He was flown to the National Naval Medical Center in Bethesda, Maryland where he died a month later.
+Army Captain Robert Yllescas was then buried in Osceola, Nebraska.

-Being an active duty military wife herself, the photographer said she was honored to take the photos.
+Being an active-duty military wife herself, the photographer said she was honored to take the photos.

-"I was teary eyed when I was editing them, all i could think in my head is I don't ever want to have to do this for my own kids,” said photographer, Susanne Beckmann.
+"I was teary-eyed when I was editing them, all I could think in my head is I don't ever want to have to do this for my own kids,” said photographer, Susanne Beckmann.

 Yllescas said she couldn't be more thankful for the pictures that she will carry with her forever.